frc-862/PitCartManager/README.md

 Type `nvm install 18` (reload session if needed)
 <br/>
 Exit root by typing `exit` and then type `git clone https://github.com/frc-862/PitCartManager.git` in your home directory (non root).
 CD into the new directory and type `npm i` to update the packages.

+### Fake Chrome Profiles
+Chromium does not allow multiple instances of the same profile to be open at once, so we need to create fake profiles to get around this.
+Run `mkdir ~/cb-user-data/ && mkdir ~/cb-user-data/Default && mkdir ~/cb-user-data/Profile\ 1`.

 ### Startup Scripts
 These scripts are used to start the application on boot.
 They should be located in the home directory of the default user.